ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 If we assume the samples are sufficiently large and that we can approximate the binomial distribution by a gaussian.
 The problem then becomes the same as asking if two gaussian distributions are equal.
 We can then use the technique above to form an exact test, and then algebraically invert that test to determine the bounds of the binomial proportion.

 An exact solution to this problem uses Bernard's test.
 The challenge of the test is taking into account the nuisance parameter of the true binomial rate (remember, we are only testing that they're the same binomial, we don't care what their common rate is).
 This test addresses the issue in a brute-force way.
-It calculates the p-value for each possible value of the parameter and then takes the maximum of all p-values (the most conservative choice).
+It calculates the p-value for each possible value of the parameter $p$ and then takes the maximum of all p-values (the most conservative choice).
 For each possible value of the true rate, it calculates the p-value by considering all possible observable counts.
 This is conceptually simple but can be computationally expensive.
+Since there is only 1 nuisance parameter $p$, one can have a computer grid-search through a range of values relatively quickly.

 ***I have a contingency table, which is a collection of data drawn from N multinomials.
 What is the p-value for all of the multinomials being the same?***